MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetenabledprotocoloffloadflags.md

 The client driver must only call **NetPowerSettingsGetEnabledProtocolOffloadFlags** during a power transition, typically from its [*EVT_WDF_DEVICE_ARM_WAKE_FROM_SX*](https://msdn.microsoft.com/library/windows/hardware/ff540844) or [*EVT_WDF_DEVICE_ARM_WAKE_FROM_S0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) callback function.
 Otherwise, the call results in a system bugcheck.

 In NetAdapterCx 1.0, this method was called **NetPowerSettingsGetEnabledProtocolOffloads**.
-It was renamed to **NetPowerSettingsGetEnabledProtocolOffloadFlags** in NetAdapterCx 1.1, which is included in Windows 10, version 1709 and later.
+It was renamed to **NetPowerSettingsGetEnabledProtocolOffloadFlags** in NetAdapterCx 1.1.

 In NetAdapterCx 1.1, this method's required IRQL level was changed from DISPATCH_LEVEL to PASSIVE_LEVEL.